microsoft/LightGBM/docs/FAQ.rst

 --------------

--  **Question 9**: When I'm trying to specify a categorical column with the ``categorical_feature`` parameter, I get the following sequence of errors, but there are no negative values in the column.
+-  **Question 9**: When I'm trying to specify a categorical column with the ``categorical_feature`` parameter, I get the following sequence of warnings, but there are no negative values in the column.

    ::